sanghamitrajohri/sanghamitrajohri/README.md

-- 👋 Hi, I’m @sanghamitrajohri
-- 👀 I’m interested in Computervision and Robotics (especially about drones)
-- 🌱 I am a Masters in Science graduate in Electrical Engineering , specialization in Computer vision and Robotics from Univesity of Washington, Seattle.
-I worked as a Research Assistant in UW - Autonomous Flight systems Lab under Prof. Karen Leung.
-Our team has worked on BVLOS (Beyond Visual of Line of Sight) UAV Systems for wilderness search and rescue missions.
-Also,  deployed a pipeline for deploying vison and path planning algorithms.
-Here is the link of the research paper published in AIAA Scitech 2024 and flight testing. [paper](https://arc.aiaa.org/doi/10.2514/6.2024-1695)  [flight testing](https://www.youtube.com/@UWControlandTrustworthyR-nc8km)

-  Here is a suggested GitHub bio for your profile:

----

 👋 **Welcome to my GitHub!**

 I am a Master of Science graduate in Electrical Engineering with a specialization in Computer Vision and Robotics from the University of Washington, Seattle.
 My passion lies in leveraging cutting-edge technology to solve real-world problems, particularly in the field of autonomous systems and drones.